RiLights/aligntime/appstore_description_ru.md

 What's New in This Version 1.3:
-- Current Aligner functionality
+- Added 'Current Aligner' functionality
-- Fixed some data
+- Fixed some bugs

 _Subtitle_: